Learn the 24 Bonds We Rate BUY

 Many investors assume that money market funds such as Vanguard VMFXX are money good and typically an optimal place to invest short-term cash.
 Our analysis peels back the onion on Vanguard VMFXX to show what it is and what it is not.
 We also show how certain alternatives to VMFXX could generate higher returns at a lower cost.

-As Vanguard VMFXX has grown nearly 8x in size since August 31, 2016, the fund faces the same problems many other mega funds face: where to invest hundreds of billions of dollars at attractive returns.
+As Vanguard VMFXX has grown about 8x in size since August 31, 2016, the fund faces the same problems many other mega funds face: where to invest hundreds of billions of dollars at attractive returns.
 In the case of Vanguard VMFXX, it has gone the repo agreement and GSE bond route, which has worsened the fund's credit profile and reduced transparency.

 Individual investors have a task simpler than Vanguard mega funds.
 They can identify a select group of individual bond investments that match their risk tolerance and investment objectives and can purchase these investments at a low cost on online bond trading platforms.
 Every day they own these investments, they can look at their brokerage accounts and know exactly what they are investing in.